Israel Strikes Strategic Tel al-Hara Near Golan Heights: Syrian Gov’t

 Tel al-Hara is a strategically located area, as it is the highest outpost in southern Daraa province overlooking the Israeli-occupied Golan Heights.
 In 2018, Syrian forces took over the hill, since then Israel has struck the strategic location before, firing a number of missiles on June 12.

-“The Israeli occupation still launches attacks on Syria to offer support to terrorist organizations,” Syria’s envoy to the United Nations Bashar al-Jaafari stated Wednesday, hours before the latest strike at the Security Council, reminding all present that the attack on June 30 killed four civilians, including a toddler.
+“The Israeli occupation still launches attacks on Syria to offer support to terrorist organizations,” Syria’s envoy to the United Nations, Bashar al-Jaafari, said at the Security Council just hours before the strike Wednesday.

 However, on that occasion, Syrian air defenses engaged missile attacks in the vicinity of the Syrian capital of Damascus as well as Homs, managing to shoot down a number of rockets.